pi0neerpat/swordy-bot-v2/README.md

 Once deployed, head to the "Resources" tab for this Heroku app, turn off the `web` Dyno, and turn on the `worker` Dyno.
 This Dyno is defined in the repo root `Procfile`.

-Update the environment variables in "Settings" tab to reflect what you see in the `.env` here.
+Update the config environment variables in "Settings" tab to reflect what you see in the `.template.env` file in `/bot`.

-Create a new **postgres add-on** in this Heroku app, and add the url to the Vercel environment as `DATABASE_URL`.
+Create a new **postgres add-on** in this Heroku app, and add the url to the Vercel environment as `DATABASE`.

 ### Discord